kiyounglee/understandinges6/manuscript/13-Modules.md

 As you can see, including modules in web pages is fairly simple and similar to including scripts.
 However, there are some differences in how modules are loaded.

-I> You may have noticed that `"module"` is not a content type like the `"text/javascript"` type.
+> You may have noticed that `"module"` is not a content type like the `"text/javascript"` type.
 Module JavaScript files are served with the same content type as script JavaScript files, so it's not possible to differentiate solely based on content type.
 Also, browsers ignore `<script>` elements when the `type` is unrecognized, so browsers that don't support modules will automatically ignore the `<script type="module">` line, providing good backwards-compatibility.

 #### Module Loading Sequence in Web Browsers